elastic/beats/x-pack/filebeat/module/envoyproxy/README.md

 ## Deployment Scenario #2: envoy for kubernetes

 For Kubernetes deployment, the filebeat daemon-set yaml file needs to be deployed to the Kubernetes cluster.
-Sample configuration files is provided under the `beats/deploy/filebeat` directory, and can be deployed by doing the following:
+Sample configuration files is provided under the `beats/deploy/filebeat` directory (https://github.com/elastic/beats/tree/master/deploy/kubernetes/filebeat), and can be deployed by doing the following:
 ```
 kubectl apply -f filebeat
 ```